NordicSemiconductor/pc-nrfconnect-programmer/doc/docs/programming_thingy.md

 To program Nordic Thingy using the USB connection, complete the following steps:

-1. Take off the top cover of the Nordic Thingy:53 so you can access the **SW2** button in Step 7.
+1. Take off the top cover of the Nordic Thingy:53 so you can access the **SW2** button.
 1. Plug the Nordic Thingy:53 into the computer using a USB cable.

     ![The Nordic Thingy:53 schematic - **SW1** and USB connector cover](./screenshots/thingy53_sw1_usb.svg "The Nordic Thingy:53 schematic - **SW1** and USB connector cover")